masc-ucsc/livehd/docs/lgraph.md

 replaced for 3 4-level (or 3 3-level) but not for 4 4-level overhead.
 Zero
 overhead cells are not included in the list of cells in the replacement.

+This is a heuristic.
+Once works, it is a nice target to use AI to decide when/if a transformation is worth.